AlvinBLin/reservoir-computing/README.md

 <h1 align="center">Reservoir Computing for Chaotic Dynamics</h1>
-<div align="center"><i>Reconstructing and forecasting complex dynamical systems via Takens’ Embedding and Echo State Networks.</i></div>
+<div align="center"><i>Comparing Stochastic Echo State Networks and Deterministic NVAR Frameworks.</i></div>
 <br>

-This project investigates the intersection of Dynamical Systems Theory and Reservoir Computing (RC).
-We demonstrate how high-dimensional recurrent networks "unfold" chaotic attractors from scalar observations using Generalized Synchronization.
+This project investigates the application of Reservoir Computing (RC) in modeling nonlinear dynamical systems.
+We contrast the "Classic" stochastic approach (ESN) with the "Next-Gen" deterministic approach (NVAR) to demonstrate how each captures chaotic attractors for autonomous forecasting.

 ## Introduction

-Real-world systems (e.g., ECG or atmospheric flow) often provide only scalar time series from high-dimensional, unknown nonlinear equations.
-The challenge is reconstructing the hidden state space for accurate forecasting.
+Chaotic systems are characterised by their sensitivity to initial conditions.
+Reservoir Computing provides a computationally efficient alternative to traditional RNNs by mapping inputs into a high-dimensional feature space where the dynamics can be solved linearly.

 ![gif](https://github.com/AlvinBLin/reservoir-computing/blob/main/media/lorenz_takens_reconstruction.gif)